TranscribeJs/transcribejs.dev/content/docs/filetranscriber.md

 const transcriber = new FileTranscriber({
   createModule, // create module function from emscripten wasm build
   model: "/path/to/model.bin", // can be path to model file, or File() object
-  workerPath: "/path/to/shout", // set path to directory of shout.wasm.worker.mjs

   dtwType: "tiny", // optional, use for word level timestamps, must match model type (tiny, tiny.en, base, base.en, ...)